Fiamē Naomi Mataʻafa: Domestic

 Mataʻafa and her cabinet immediately began to start implementing a budget that was one month overdue of the fiscal year.
 The budget of 982 million tālā was passed in the early hours of 23 September 2021 by parliament.

 On 6 August 2021, Mataʻafa had reportedly put Attorney General Savalenoa Mareva Betham Annandale on notice.
-On 21 August, Mata'afa announced that the Attorney General along with the Clerk of the Legislative Assembly, Tiatia Graeme Tualaulelei would be suspended for two weeks.
+On 21 August, Mata'afa announced that the attorney general along with the clerk of the Legislative Assembly, Tiatia Graeme Tualaulelei would be suspended for two weeks.
 On 2 September, she announced that Savalenoa would be dismissed effective immediately, citing her failure to defend the judiciary from post election attacks.
 Fiamē then advised the Head of State to appoint Su'a Hellene Wallwork as Savalenoa's replacement.

 The Clerk of the Legislative Assembly was suspended for an additional two weeks.
 Tiatia was sacked on 17 September.
 Savalenoa responded the following year by filing a lawsuit against Fiamē.

-On 3 September 2021, cabinet approved Mataʻafa's request to establish the position of the 'Chief of Staff' within the Ministry of the Prime Minister.
+On 3 September 2021, cabinet approved Mataʻafa's request to establish the position of the 'Chief of Staff' within the Ministry of the prime minister.
 On 20 September, cabinet announced that Samoa would no longer observe daylight savings time.

-In early November 2021, the United Nation's office in Samoa recommended legalising abortion and same-sex marriage as part of a Universal periodic review for the UN Human Rights Council.
+In early November 2021, the United Nations' office in Samoa recommended legalising abortion and same-sex marriage as part of a Universal periodic review for the UN Human Rights Council.
 Opposition Leader Malielegaoi protested the suggestion, implying that the FAST government had raised discussions on these policies.
 Mataʻafa subsequently stated that abortions and same-sex marriage were 'not on the government's agenda' and that it was the UN office, not her party, that had increased attention on these issues.
 She also warned UN employees to 'not interfere with Samoan politics'.
 FAST chairman and deputy leader Polataivao shared this sentiment, expressing that these policies go against Samoa's 'culture and Christian beliefs'.

 In December 2021, Mataʻafa denounced the swearing-in of former electoral commissioner Faimalōmatumua Mathew Lemisio as deputy president of the Land and Titles Court (LTC) as illegal.
 She stated that the Land and Titles Act lacked clarity on carrying appointments within the LTC.
 Fiamē previously expressed concern about this while Deputy Prime Minister.
 The Minister of Justice Matamua Vasati Pulufana and Attorney-General Su'a Hellene Wallwork shared this sentiment.
 Advertising of the position of deputy president did not occur, and the Ministry of Justice was not informed about the decision.
 Despite this, the swearing-in went ahead, and LTC president Fepuleai Attila M. Ropati, who oversaw the ceremony, claimed that new appointments within the court are "made by God".